-C. All baked products must be placed on white or tin foil covered cardboard cut to fit the size of the product, except pies and coffee cakes which must be in a DISPOSABLE CONTAINER and enclosed in a plastic bag.
+C. All baked products must be placed on white plate or tin foil covered cardboard cut to fit the size of the product, except pies and coffee cakes which must be in a DISPOSABLE CONTAINER and enclosed in a plastic bag.
+Bakery boxes (10x10 inches) are available for purchase from the Extension Office for \$1.50.
 D. All unfrosted cakes should be exhibited in an upright position with top crust showing.
-Except those with special designs, such as a bundt cake.
-Frosted cakes will be exhibited with SHORTENING BASED ICING ONLY.
-For food safety purposes, any food w/ custard and cream cheese type fillings and frostings, flavored oils, "canned" bread or bread or cakes in a jar or food requiring refrigeration will not be judged.
+Except those with special designs, such as a Bundt cake.